Architecture

 Background Job Management

 Long-running operations (file moves, media optimization, subtitle conversion) run as background jobs.
-The MCP server tracks their progress and reports status via the check_jobs tool.
-Each job has an ID, progress percentage, and ETA.
+The MCP server reports their status via the check_jobs tool.
+Each job has an ID, status, message, start time, and optional result; some start responses also include an estimated duration.

 Docker Network